fenago/snowflake-intro/lab10_snowpark_python/getting_started_with_snowpark_python.md

 ## Setup

-Let's set up the Python environment necessary to run this quickstart:
+Let's set up the Python environment necessary to run this lab:

 First, clone the source code for this repo to your local environment (you can also download the code [here](https://github.com/fenago/getting-started-snowpark-python) and unzip the files into the location of your choosing in your local environment):
 ```bash